Climate of Alaska: East

 The climate of the east of Alaska is best described as extreme and is an excellent example of a true continental subarctic climate.
 Some of the hottest and coldest temperatures in Alaska occur around the area near Fairbanks.
 The summers can have temperatures reaching into the 90s °F (near 34 °C).
 In the winter, the temperature can fall below -50 F, and in rare cases, below -60 F. Precipitation is generally sparse around the year, peaking during the summer months, and virtually all precipitation between October and April falls as snow.
 Ice fog is a significant hazard during especially cold periods between November and March.

 North

 The climate in the extreme north of Alaska is what would be expected for an area north of the Arctic Circle.
-It is an Arctic climate (Köppen EF) with long, very cold winters and short, cool summers.
+It is an Arctic climate (Köppen ET) with long, very cold winters and short, cool summers.
 The sun does not rise at all during some weeks in the winter, and is out for 24 hours during some weeks in the summer.
 Despite 24 hours of sunshine in the summertime, the average low temperature is barely above freezing in Utqiaġvik in July, at 36 F and snow may fall any month of the year.
 North Alaska is the coldest region in Alaska.